 Take part in one of these fun events for a great cause that are hosted by other organisations.

-This team of 4 challenge covers 50 or 100km on the Sydney Coastrek, held on the first Friday of the month and over the weekend along Sydney's stunning coastline.
-It includes ocean and harbour beaches, headlands, cliff tops and bush tracks from Palm Beach to Coogee raising funds for The Fred Hollows Foundation.
+Teams of 4 with at least 50% women, walk 50 or 100km on the annual Sydney Coastrek, along Sydney's stunning coastline.
+It includes ocean and harbour beaches, headlands, cliff tops and bush tracks raising funds for The Fred Hollows Foundation.

 The first Sunday in June every year sees thousands of people raise funds for MS Australia.
 You can choose from a 5.5km, 9km or 16km route, which includes the Sydney Opera House and Royal Botanic Gardens, with the longest taking in Pyrmont Bridge and Anzac Bridge.